bdg221/qosf_task/README.md

 ## Step 3 - Cost Function
 A cost function will be important to determine how close a circuit is to the ideal Toffoli circuit.
 This will allow the use of existing minimization functions to tune the parameters for the U3 gates.
-From a search of cost function options for comparing unitary matrices, I found Frobenius Norm and Trace Norm which could both be run with [Numpy's norm functino](https://numpy.org/doc/stable/reference/generated/numpy.linalg.norm.html).
+From a search of cost function options for comparing unitary matrices, I found Frobenius Norm and Trace Norm which could both be run with [Numpy's norm function](https://numpy.org/doc/stable/reference/generated/numpy.linalg.norm.html).
 Also, I used the shot equivalency found on the stackexchange answer above as another cost function.

 Note: Ran into an interesting pytest and AerSimulator issue when using @pytest.mark.parametrize.
 Due to the way pytest runs all of the tests at once, the AerSimulator frequently hits an error due to duplicate keys.
 I added a label and extracted the unitary matrix differently in the Frobenius Norm cost function to adjust for this.

-Update: After not being able to find a solution from the existing cost functions, I searched for other way to compare matrices and added trace overlap (1-matix fidelity)
+Update: After not being able to find a solution from the existing cost functions, I searched for other way to compare matrices and added trace overlap (1-untiary matrix fidelity)

 [cost.py](./cost.py)
 [tests/test_cost.py](./tests/test_cost.py)